References | Don's Family & Direct Ancestors |

 Birth | about 1871 | (Son), of Esther Starkins and Harry, was born about 1871. |

-Death | after 1891 | He died The cause of his death (at the presumed age of 20) in the year of 1891 is not known after 1891 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1891 | He died The cause of his death (at the presumed age of 20) in the year of 1891 is not known after 1891 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | (Son), of Esther Starkins and Harry, had person sources.1 |